-The first thing I ever knew about gratitude was that it fostered happiness.
+The first thing I ever learned about gratitude was that it boosted your level of happiness.
 But once I started digging into the research, I discovered the benefits of gratitude go way beyond that.

 I was a bit blown away, and I think you will be too.
-Below you’ll find one of the most comprehensive lists of the benefits of gratitude.
-All backed by research, surveys, and experts.
-And I hope it inspires you to practice more gratitude in your own life.
+But more importantly, I hope it inspires you to practice more gratitude in your own life.